Latest

 3. Consistency: Algorithmic trading systems can consistently execute trades based on predefined rules and parameters, reducing the potential for errors and increasing the accuracy of trades.

-4. Backtesting: Algorithmic trading systems can be tested using historical data to evaluate their performance, allowing traders to refine their strategies before deploying them in real markets.
+4. Back Testing: Algorithmic trading systems can be tested using historical data to evaluate their performance, allowing traders to refine their strategies before deploying them in real markets.

 5. 24/7 Trading: Algorithmic trading systems can operate 24/7, allowing traders to take advantage of opportunities in different time zones and markets.